 Gordonbrock School Council aims to support everyone to recognise the strengths of our school, find ways to make it even better and then, most excitingly, to make things happen!
-There are two members from each year group from Years 2 to 6, and meetings are held twice a half term with Miss Long.
+There are two members from each year group from Years 2 to 6, and meetings are held twice a half term with Miss Evans.
 School Councillors lead class council discussions in their own classrooms and lead class activities linked to their objectives.
 They also bring issues that have been raised in class council to full School Council meetings.
 Representatives take their role very seriously and always try their best in all that they do.
 School Council members are aware that they are role models to other children in the school and use their position to support and develop their peers.

 - Introducing the ‘Friend of the Week’ certificate which is given out to one child from each class every week.